cezi/julianowe-eu/_works/pinbot.md

 # description4
 description4:
   title: Helping out
   text1: "<p>Drawing the inspiration from others I relied on a national and global competitive analysis, including both large companies offering many solutions beyond SEO and smaller national businesses.
-The analysis included Whitespark, Brightlocal, Zgred, Visible and Localiq.</br></br>
+The analysis included Whitespark, Brightlocal, Zgred, Visible and Localiq.
 Each company was examined against client guidelines, which can be seen in the graphic below</p>"
   text2: "<p>Through the analysis we drew inspiration and ideas for our product, including:</br></br>
  • FAQ section at the end of the page</br>
  • Free audit option with good explanation what it is and what benefits it gives</br>